Skip to main content

 What Is a Medical Esthetician — And How Is It Different?

-A medical esthetician — sometimes called a clinical esthetician — is a licensed skin care professional who performs advanced aesthetic treatments in medical or spa settings.
+A medical esthetician (NO FINANCIAL AID FOR THIS PROGRAM) — sometimes called a clinical esthetician — is a licensed skin care professional who performs advanced aesthetic treatments in medical or spa settings.
 The work is hands-on, client-facing, and focused entirely on skin health and beauty outcomes.

 Medical estheticians perform treatments like: